 If you are a TAC client, please check this page for updates.

 If you suspect you may have coronavirus, please call the Department of Health and Human Services dedicated hotline on 1800 675 398.
 Only use Triple Zero (000) for emergencies.

 Information in your language

 The Health translations website has the definitive collection of COVID-19 resources that is updated daily.
 These include critical fact sheets, videos, and posters currently available in 70 languages.
-These can be accessed here.
+You can access these resources here.